-They’ve warned us by setting forth that, after typing the password or pin number on the Smartphone’s screen a temperature impression/stamp is being left and the hidden pattern can be traced by trailing it.
+They’ve warned us by setting forth that, after typing the password or pin number on the Smartphone’s screen a temperature impression/stamp is left and the hidden pattern can be traced by trailing it.
 Stealing this code is not so hard.
 All it requires is a thermal-imaging camera.
 It captures the exact sections of the Smartphone screen which have been pressed.
-The pin number can be stolen not only during when its typed but also within the 30 seconds window.
-The Atlantic; a news agency of the United States have notified this in a report.
+The pin number can be stolen not only when it’s typed but also within the 30 seconds window.
+The Atlantic; a news agency in the United States has notified this in a report.

-Researchers have remarked that PIN and Patterns are vastly used as knowledge-based authentication schemes.
-But, now thermal cameras have been reached to an affordable range.
+Researchers have remarked that PINs and Patterns are vastly used as knowledge-based authentication schemes.
+But, now thermal cameras have reached an affordable range.
 Consequently, the privacy issue of the devices is getting compromised.

 Hackers can launch thermal attacks by using thermal cameras.
-They can trace and access pin numbers after someone types it.
+They can trace and access pin numbers after someone types them.

-Research shows that pin number can be retrieved upto 90 percent accurately if the image is captured within 15 seconds of it being typed.
+Research shows that pin numbers can be retrieved up to 90 percent accurate if the image is captured within 15 seconds of it being typed.

 The percentage falls to 80 percent after 30 seconds.
 But the possibility lowers down to 35 percent if it reaches 45 seconds.